Ghost Blog with Free Webhosting

 git remote add origin https://github.com/yourlinkhere.git

-We need to go back to Github and generate a personal access token that ecto1 can use when creating the site to push files to your repo.
+We need to go back to GitHub and generate a personal access token that my script can use when creating the site to push files to your repo.
 Go to this link here and create a new token with a name of your choice and give it repo permissions.
 Copy this link and keep it somewhere safe (e.g., not in your git repository folder).
 Next, we can run the following commands to test everything working.

 touch test